 For example, let's add a MIDI SuperTrack to the Piano track.
 Right-click on the Piano track label at the top of the screen and choose Select MIDI SuperTrack for this track.
 Alternatively, you can right-click on the Piano track in the Mixer and choose Select MIDI SuperTrack for this track.

-You will now see a list of available MIDI SuperTracks.
+You will see the Select MIDI SuperTracks dialog.